• Skip to content

 In Australia, there are laws about the use of child car seats in taxis, rideshare services and buses.
 These laws vary across states and territories.

-• Taxis must have at least one car seat anchorage point, although they don’t have to provide a car seat.
+• Taxis must have at least one child car seat anchorage point, although they don’t have to provide a car seat.

 • All wheelchair-accessible taxis must provide a car seat.

-In most states and territories, the laws that apply to private cars apply to rideshare services.
 This means all children under 7 years of age must sit in a child car seat that’s the right size and correctly installed, adjusted to fit and fastened.

 Some rideshare services offer car seats for an extra fee.
-If you use a service that doesn’t provide car seats, you should use your own.
+If you use a service that doesn’t provide car seats, use your own.
 If you need to travel with your child and don’t have a car seat, the service might refuse to transport you and your child.

 In Queensland and Western Australia, the laws for taxis also apply to rideshare services.